hubslab/quals.math.uci.edu/content/posts/real-analysis/2023-winter.md

 #proof
 For part (a), functions $|x|^{-n/p}\chi_{\R^n\backslash B_1}$ and $|x|^{-n/q}\chi_{B_1}$ do the trick.

-For part (b), without loss of generality, we assme that $f$ is a nonnegative function.
+For part (b), without loss of generality, we assume that $f$ is a nonnegative function.
 We shall seek positive
         numbers
         $a,b$ such that
 $$